-Before you can request assistance, you must set up emergency contacts (Adding Emergency Contacts, page 28).
+Before you can request assistance, you must set up emergency contacts (Adding Emergency Contacts, page 50).
+Your emergency contacts must be able to receive emails or text messages (standard text messaging rates may apply).

-- 1 Hold the LIGHT key. - 2 When you feel three vibrations, release the key to activate the assistance feature. - The countdown screen appears. - TIP: You can select Cancel before the countdown is complete to cancel the message.
+- 1 Hold LIGHT. - ${\bf 2} \quad \hbox{When you feel three vibrations, release the button to activate the assistance feature}.$

+The countdown screen appears.

+TIP: You can select Cancel before the countdown is complete to cancel the message.